Customers will never love a company until the employees love it first. -Simon Sinek

-The EAP programs have evolved in the past few years and now assist the employees in more than substance abuse.
-EAP counselling is no longer limited to employees and has also become available for their families.
+The employee assistance programs have evolved in the past few years and now assist the employees more than substance abuse.
+EAP counseling is no longer limited to employees and has become available for their families.

 Employers can contract with EAPs in many ways.
 Some common types of EAP programs are listed below.

-- These programs allow employers to hire in-house counsellors.
+- These programs allow employers to hire in-house counselors.

-- Large companies with concentrated employees use internal programs, and on-site availability makes EAP counselling easy for the employees.
+- Large companies with concentrated employees use internal programs, and on-site availability makes EAP counseling easy.

 - It's a regular contract-based program between the employer and the EAP provider.